 The duration of the TWES permit depends on the length of time requested by the sponsoring company and is also at the discretion of the Home office.
 An initial permit for the purpose of training can be granted for up to five years, while an initial permit for work experience can be issued for up to two years.

 TWES is not intended as a route to settlement in the UK and unlike other business immigration services such as the Highly Skilled Migrant Programme or HSMP TWES does not create a path towards Indefinite leave to remain in the UK (ILR), usually known as permanent residency in the UK.

 Applicants must intend to leave the UK on completion of their training or work experience.
 Furthermore, they will not be eligible for a further TWES visa or a work permit until they have spent a period of up to two years abroad using the skills they gained in the United Kingdom.

 Permits issued under the training element of the scheme are designed for people coming to Britain from a developing country to benefit from training, which would otherwise be unavailable to them in their own country.
 Coming from a developing country is not a fixed requirement and in most cases, it is possible for candidates who do not come from such a country to satisfy the criteria.

-Training should lead to a recognised professional qualification or in some circumstances a specific occupational skill.
+Training should lead to a recognized professional qualification or in some circumstances a specific occupational skill.
 In all cases, the training provided must be of use to the candidate in their home country once they return.